-Handbags like everything else in your wardrobe should be in proportion to the rest of you and should be functional as well as fashionable.
+Handbags like everything else in our wardrobe should be in proportion to the rest of us and functional as well as fashionable.

-There should be enough room to hold what you NEED without being cluttered or over sized.
-If one handbag is all you can afford invest in a good quality handbag not necessarily a designer bag, select one in a neutral shade that will go with everything you own.
+There should be enough room to hold what we NEED.
+If one handbag is all our budget allows invest in a good quality handbag not necessarily a designer bag, select a neutral shade that will compliment the colours in our wardrobe.

-A handbag is an indispensable item in your wardrobe.
-It is the best investment you can make.
+A handbag is an indispensable item in our wardrobe.
+It is the best investment we can make.

 8: WINTER DRESSING